A clear direction

 Vaseline has launched the Vaseline Skin Care Foundation, providing research into skin conditions and support for people affected by them

-Lifebuoy soap has long had a presence in developing markets around the world, and its campaign to promote handwashing with soap has reached more than 70 million people in rural India.
+Lifebuoy soap has long had a presence in developing markets around the world, and its campaign to promote handwashing with soap was celebrated by 200 million people across 53 countries in 2013.

 A more confident future